Here are the Republican senators to watch on tax reform

 In order to do that, GOP lawmakers are considering different measures to garner more support, including implementing an automatic trigger that would raise taxes if the legislation failed to garner as much revenue as expected.

-Here’s a look at which Republicans still have concerns about the current tax reform measure.
+Here’s a look at which Republicans to watch when it comes to the current tax reform measure.

 Steve Daines

-Sen. Steve Daines, R-Mont., is a no so far on the tax reform legislation but told Fox News Tuesday that he’s had “very construction and positive conversations” with President Trump and others in the administration who have a hand in overhauling the nation’s tax process.
+Sen. Steve Daines, R-Mont., has some concerns about the tax reform legislation but told Fox News Tuesday that he’s had “very constructive and positive conversations” with President Trump and others in the administration who have a hand in overhauling the nation’s tax process.

-Daines said he is “optimistic” that the improvements could be made to the bill before it’s time to vote – in which case, he could change his mind.
+Daines said he is “optimistic” that the improvements could be made to the bill before it’s time to vote.
+And he said Wednesday he'd vote yes to move the motion.

 Ron Johnson

-Wisconsin’s Sen. Ron Johnson originally wasn't too big of a supporter of the tax bill, but after meeting with Senate leadership and Trump, he voted it through the Finance Committee.
+Wisconsin’s Sen. Ron Johnson originally wasn't too big of a supporter of the tax bill, but after meeting with Senate leadership and Trump, he voted it through the Budget Committee.

 He told Fox News that Trump promised to fix some of the problems he had with the measure and would work with them as the bill moves to the full Senate.
 Johnson voted to move the legislation out of the Senate Budget Committee Tuesday and said he's been assured that his concerns with pass-throughs will be addressed.